 “When something like that happens to one of your kids that you love, it puts everything in perspective,” Herring says.
 “Casey and his family lost everything, and then, on top of that, a week later he gets paralyzed.
 I just felt, God put it on my heart that that kids deserves a home to come home to and there’s not one.”

 Nichole says Casey’s rehab is going well.
-He’s doing something new everyday, and his range of movement has been increasing in tandem.
-She says very movement is a milestone to her.
+He’s doing something new every day, and his range of movement has been increasing in tandem.
+She says every movement is a milestone to her.

-The Hendersons have had to move temporarily to a smaller housing about a 30-minute drive away.
-With Nichole staying much of the week with Casey in the hospital, their other son, Sylvester, who also plays on the team, drives his two other siblings back and forth to school.
+The Hendersons have had to move temporarily to a smaller house about a 30-minute drive away.
+With Nichole staying much of the week with Casey in the hospital, their other son, Sylvester, who starts at linebacker and fullback for the Bobcats, drives his two other siblings back and forth to school.

 The Hendersons say they think Casey will be released later this month.
-Their contractor suggests they’ll have a repaired house with wheelchair accessibility then, as well.
+Their contractor says the Hendersons should have a repaired house with wheelchair accessibility by then, as well.

 'You're Not Going To Overcome It By Yourself'

 Refugio Offensive Coordinator Cameron Cox says Casey’s injury, coupled with the hurricane, has humbled the team that planned on focusing solely on defending its state title this season.

 “Both things, the hurricane and Casey’s injury, is a lot to overcome and you’re not going to overcome it by yourself,” he says.